-Euler's unfailing intuition in producing the gamma function has been vindicated early in the 20th century when it was shown by Bohr and Mollerup that there is no other function interpolating the factorials if, in addition to satisfying the difference equation (3.9), it is also required to be logarithmically convex.
-The gamma function indeed has become one of the most fundamental functions in analysis.
+Euler's unfailing intuition in producing the gamma function had been vindicated early in the 20th century when it was shown independently by Harald Bohr and Johannes Mollerup that there is no other function on $(0, \infty)$ interpolating the factorials if, in addition to satisfying the difference equation (3.9), it is also required to be logarithmically convex.
+The gamma function indeed has become one of the most fundamental functions in analysis-real as well as complex.